Stefanough/SFA_BLG/source/notes/general.html.markdown

 ---

+**Dynamic and Static typing**
+Describes when the constraints on types are checked or enforced.
+The types for variables in statically typed languages are known at compile time and type errors are surfaced then.
+The types for data in dynamically typed languages are only known at runtime.

+**Strong and Weakly typed languages**

+**Structural vs Nominal typing**
+JavaScript is generally

+**Variadic Function**
+A function that can take a variable number of arguments.
+Said to have an indefinite _arity_ (as in a function that takes 1 argument is _unary_ and a function that takes 2 arguments is _binary_, these are both fixed-arity). - Programming TypeScript

+**Overloaded Function**
+A function with multiple call signatures

+**Generic Type**
+A placeholder type used to enforce a type-level constraint in multiple places.
+Also known as polymorphic type parameter. - Programming TypeScript.

+**Parameter vs Argument**
+- A parameter is a piece of data that a function needs to run, declared as part of a function declaration.
+Also called a formal parameter.
+- An argument is a piece of data that you passed into a function when invoking it.
+Also called an actual parameter.

+**Types of Instructions??**
+- Command vs Conditional
+- what else???
+-

+**Mixin**
+A class that contains methods for use by other classes with having to be the parent class of those other classes.
+Basically, _mixin_ some functionality from other classes or functions/methods defined in another location without having to inherit everything from a class.

+**Online Optimization** - A field of optimization theory having no or incomplete knowledge of the future (online).
+These problems are denoted a s online problems and are seen as opposed to the classical optimization problems where complete information is assumed (offline).

 **HyperText, HyperMedia, HyperAnything** - What is the original dream of Hyper Media?
 I think about internally linked spaces.
 Traveling to different documents without ever leaving the document-based (or media-based) world.
 Instead of leaving a document to find and open another, why not just have the method of traveling to a relevant document embedded in that document itself?
 A frame work or infrastructure that is above or outside of the document space that facilitates easy traversal?
 Is that the 'Hyper' in HyperText?

 **Haml** - Html abstraction markup language